Commencement '23 Information -- CLICK HERE --

 Background Information

-The 4-Year comprehensive visit from our regional accreditor, the Higher Learning Commission (HLC), is required of all institutions that have been placed on the Standard pathway due to recent issues with accreditation.
-Results and the report of the peer-reviewers of the HLC will be ready approximately in May of 2022.
+The 4-Year comprehensive visit from our accreditor, the Higher Learning Commission (HLC), is required of all institutions that have been placed on the Standard pathway due to recent issues with accreditation.
+Results of that visit were received June 26, 2023.
 Below are the some other dates of visits with the HLC.

 10/25/2020: Focused Visit